You want to create mailboxes in Exchange Online and use Office 365. Before you can…

 Disable ReFS integrity streams for performance

-- If integrity streams are enabled, all write operations become allocate-on-write operations.
-Though this avoids any read-modify-write bottlenecks since ReFS doesn’t need to read or modify any existing data, file data frequently becomes fragmented, which delays reads.
+• If integrity streams are enabled, all write operations become allocate-on-write operations.
+Though this avoids any read-modify-write bottlenecks since ReFS doesn’t need to read or modify any existing data, file data frequently becomes fragmented, which delays read.

 Create ReFS volume in Exchange 2013/2016/2019

-In the next steps, we are going to create a ReFS volume with PowerShell.
+In the next steps, we will create a ReFS volume with PowerShell.

 Get disk status

-It’s important to know how many volumes you need for the database and log files.
+Note: It’s important to know how many volumes you need for the database and log files.
 This is different per Exchange Server design.
-Read the article Exchange database best practice before creating the ReFS volume
+Read the article Exchange database best practice before creating the ReFS volume.

 Get information regarding the disks in the system.
 Run the Get-Disk cmdlet.

-The C:\ drive is showing as number 0.
-The 100GB disk that we want to configure is showing as Number 1 and it’s offline.
+The (C:) drive shows as number 0.
+The 100GB disk that we want to configure shows as Number 1, and it’s offline.

 Set disk online